Nimeesh-Patel/MP/explanations.md

 may be replaced once we find better explanations.
 Recording those insights here helps new contributors understand the path of ideas.

+## The Role of Testing

+Automated tests serve as conjectures about how the code should behave.
+When a test fails, it acts as immediate criticism that guides us toward a better explanation or implementation.
+Maintaining even small test suites keeps the project improvable and documents expected behaviour for newcomers.